 Somewhere in the number of 100 industry creative executives vote every year.
 Past feature film screenplays which appeared on the list and went on to get produced include Black Swan, Stoker, Warm Bodies, The Possession, Buried, The house at the end of the Street, The boy Next Door, Red Riding Hood among many others.

 A great networking and educational site for movie creatives from all fields.
 It offers a jobs, educational resources, a lounge and more.
-It reminds of the MeetUp site, but on a cool global scale with roughly half a million members.
+It reminds of the MeetUp site, but on a cool global scale with roughly half a million members from all film art disciplines.

 A neat community site with the purpose of bringing industry professionals together.
 You can post and find jobs and find out about current film productions.